abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

 date:   2017-7-10 20:06:20 -0700
 categories: tutorials
 ---
-# JavaScript Tutorials for the C/C++ programmer, part 2
+# JavaScript Tutorials for the C/C++ programmer, part 2 : Iterators (and arrow functions)

 Make sure you've read over [Part 1 of this tutorial](http://blog.amandafalke.com/tutorials/2017/04/12/intro-to-modern-javascript-for-cpp-developers.html).
 Currently, this post "Part 2" is definitively a "work in progress."